Open-EO/openeo-vue-components/README.md

 - `process-graph`: HTML to visualize the process graph.
 - `end`: HTML to display after the component.

 For all slots, the component properties are passed through as slot properties with the same names.
+In the slot `title`, you can additionally access `displayableNamespace`.

 ### `ModelBuilder`